ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/datapoint-boundary-conditions-commercial.md

 - It can be downloaded / installed by developers
 - (when confusing) It is not a subcomponent of a broader, already identified software package suite - unless it is independently downloadable.
 Examples in SAS and Liferay below.

+If undetermined Arm support => ???????
+Infra guidance on what to do.
+Ignore, say True, ask ISV, etc.????????

 ## Examples

 | ISV      					  | Products    | Rational |